Frequently Asked Questions

 2. What are Court Care’s hours?

 A. Court Care is open everyday the Fourth Judicial District is open.
 The Center is open from 7:45AM – 12:15PM and 1:15PM – 5:00PM.
-If your court appointment will span the lunch hour, call 719-452-5499 on the Monday of the week of your court appointment to make arrangements for child care and lunch over the lunch hour.
+Court Care is closed over the lunch hour.

 3. Where is Court Care located?

 A. Court Care of the Pikes Peak Region is located on the first floor of the El Paso County Terry Harris Judicial Complex.
 Once passing through security, please continue to the south wing (to your left) of the complex.
 Once you arrive at the information booth, take another left, and look for room S 140.
 If you have any issues finding Court Care, please feel free to call 719-452-5499.

 4. How old does my child need to be to use Court Care?

 A. Court Care cares for children ages 6 weeks to 14 years.
 Court Care has two classrooms.
 One classroom serves up to 8 infants ages 6 weeks through 36 months, and the other classroom serves up to 22 children from ages 30 months to 14 years.
 According to licensing requirements, Court Care can serve no more than 30 children at any one time.

 5. Do I need to fill out paperwork before I drop off my child?

 A. Yes.
 It is strongly recommended that you take a few moments of your time to fill out the required forms prior to arrival.
 Please have forms completed and ready to turn in when you drop off your child.
 If you have questions, please call 719-452-5499 for more information.